adamosimpson21/gridguesser/README.md

     create ()
     {
-        // Your Game Objects and logic here
+        // Your Fight Objects and logic here

         // At the end of create method:
         EventBus.emit('current-scene-ready', this);